MoatLab/FEMU/meson/docs/markdown/FAQ.md

 disable dependency fallbacks altogether with `--wrap-mode=nofallback`, which also implies the `nodownload` option.

-If on the other hand, you want meson to always use the fallback for dependencies, even when an external dependency exists and could satisfy the version requirements, for example in order to make sure your project builds when fallbacks are used, you can use
+If on the other hand, you want Meson to always use the fallback for dependencies, even when an external dependency exists and could satisfy the version requirements, for example in order to make sure your project builds when fallbacks are used, you can use